Vote for a strong team to ensure change

 - Rates are rising steeply: Rates will increase by 115% in 10 years.
 A 17% rise this year and 7% next year are just the beginning.

-- Core costs spiralling: For example, Council spending on staffing increased by 35% between 2022 and 2024, and grants by 150% over the same two years.
+- KCDC’s core costs are spiralling: Council spending on staff increased by 35% between 2022 and 2024, and grants by 150% over the same two years.

 - Non-core activities prioritised: Council funds non-essential activities, ignoring spending discipline.

-- Unnecessary debt repayments: Debt repayment is prioritised over shared contributions from future generations, even though Kāpiti doesn’t face a debt crisis.
+- KCDC’s debt/loane repayment is being prioritised even though Kāpiti doesn’t face a debt crisis.

 - Average rates per household may rise from $4,250 (2024) to $9,150 in 10 years